lemiskutswa/Javascript-Udemy-Course/README.md

 #Functions
 Functions that work without any input do not require a parameter.
 When JS sees your function, it doesn't get executed immediately, it stores it in memory waiting for the function call.

+You can only pass values during calling if a function has parameters.

+You can call the function before defining it and it still works.
+This is because the browser first reads your script and registers any functions before it can begin execution.

+In a function, you can access global scope variables/constants, but you can't do the reverse. \n The return statement *completes function execution*